 In this blog series, we’re pulling back the curtain on the heart behind Movement-Ready Church, now available for pre-order.
-You’ll get exclusive author insights, behind-the-scenes stories, and a sneak peek at the content before the book releases.
-Plus, we’re offering a FREE resource for you.
+You’ll get exclusive author insights, behind-the-scenes stories, and a sneak peek at the content of the book.

 Early on in Replicate’s ministry, many pastors we served asked the same question: